 What Will the IRS Do If I Don’t Pay Taxes?

-When you’re seeking tax debt relief, it’s important to look out for collection actions.
+When you’re seeking relief from tax debt, it’s important to look out for collection actions.
 If you can’t pay taxes but haven’t applied for a relief program yet, the IRS will come after you.
 For instance, the IRS can mail you letters requesting payment for the debt you owe.
 Additionally, some of the IRS’ popular collection actions include:

 - Tax lien: the government’s claim against your property